Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 Problem Description:

-Imagine a scenario where an AI Agent needs to help a user complete an online booking task, such as filling out a complex flight booking form.
-During this process, the Agent needs to operate the webpage while simultaneously asking and confirming personal information (such as name, ID number, flight preferences, etc.) with the user over the phone.
+Imagine a scenario where an AI agent needs to help a user complete an online booking task, such as filling out a complex flight booking form.
+During this process, the agent needs to operate the webpage while simultaneously asking and confirming personal information (such as name, ID number, flight preferences, etc.) with the user over the phone.

-The goal of this topic is to build a multi-agent system with two Agents working collaboratively to solve this “multitasking” challenge.
-One Agent is responsible for making phone calls, and the other is responsible for operating the computer.
+The goal of this topic is to build a multi-agent system with two agents working collaboratively to solve this “multitasking” challenge.
+One agent is responsible for making phone calls, and the other is responsible for operating the computer.
 They communicate in real-time to efficiently complete the task.

 Core Challenges and Requirements:

-- Dual-Agent Architecture: You need to build two independent Agents:
+- Dual Agent Architecture: You need to build two independent agents:

 - Computer Agent: Responsible for operating the computer’s browser to complete tasks such as filling out web forms.
 It is recommended to base it on existing browser operation frameworks, such as Anthropic Computer Use or browser-use or other similar frameworks.